0x-cde/DFIR/README.md

 Here you may find a set of tools that will assist you with the DFIR process.

 ## volatile.bat:
-Automated tool for volatile data collection.
+A simple tool for volatile data collection.
 Collects the following data and stores them in a txt:
 1. date and time of the system.
 2. snapshot of the currently running tasks.
 3. snapshot of the currently available network connections.